OtienoSamwel/compose-doodles/README.md

 # compose-doodles
-##Practice for various compose components
+## In this repo I try to work with various compose ui components.